Composition — members and organisms in a coalition

 The subscription graph

 Each arrow is a subscription.
 The downstream component watches the upstream’s public collection or stream and reacts in its own state machine.
 No arrow represents atomic cross-Group commit.
-Dashed boxes are confluences; the oracle box on the left is a standalone organism.
+Dashed boxes are composite organisms; the oracle box on the left is a standalone organism.

 integrators